DigitalIndiaArchiver/NammaYatriStats/README.md

 ## Namma Yatri Stats Archiver

 Namma Yatri publishes a set of open meta data aggregated by Assembly Constituency / Municipal Ward.
-This archiver runs daily to archive the published stats to enable a time-series visualisation of the data in mobility network Namma Yatri
+This archiver runs daily to archive the published stats to enable a time-series visualisation of the data in mobility network Namma Yatri.

+The list of URLs that publish the aggregate statistics are maintained in `DataURLs.txt` and the archived data is stored in `raw-data` sub-directory.

 ### About Aggregate Statistics